push-protocol/push-frontend-sdk-staging/README.md

 ## Usage

   The SDK comprises of three modules majorly, which are:
-  - Fetching the notifications from the backend.
+  - Fetching the notifications from EPNS backend.
   - Parsing the fetched notifications.
   - Rendering the parsed notification.